(identifier? obj)- procedure

 Example: The following macro makes an early return procedure available

-in its body under the name return
+in its body under the name return, without this name having to be

 explicitly given to the macro.